 Sometime around May a certain fragrance tells us that it’s time for sunny days and warm weather.
 It’s Nepeta!
 Catmint, as it is commonly called, is a free bloomer whose billowy mounds of blue-violet, lavender, pink or white flowers are as opulent as its aromatic foliage.
 Supposedly, this herb renders timid people fierce, and the botanist Tournefort tells of a hangman who couldn’t cut the mustard “until he chewed a little catmint root.”
 Have some Loosestrife around in case things get out of hand.
 Cut back in July for an encore in the fall.

-A well-mannered newcomer, ‘Kit Kat’ keeps a compact, low-to-the-ground profile.
-Pint-sized leaves shape the gray-green clump that projects cool tones especially when small but numerous terminal clusters of lavender-blue flowers unfurl all summer long.
+A well-mannered Catmint, ‘Kit Cat’ keeps a tight-set, low-to-the-ground profile.
+The gray-green clump of pint-sized leaves projects cool tones, especially when small but numerous terminal clusters of lavender-blue flowers unfurl all summer long.
+Perfect for padding hard edges along steps, walkways or in the rockery, this floriferous Nepeta easily melds with Stachys ‘Silky Fleece’ and Antirrhinum ‘Roseum’.

 Size: 15" high x 15" wide.